How to study anatomy for medical school?

 For some students, reading a topic four times will make it stick, while for others, reading it for two does the trick.

 Whatever you do, do not read anatomy concepts just one or two times.
-Instead try to read for like three times or more- this is one of the best ways to learn anatomy.
+Instead, try to read like three times or more- this is one of the best ways to learn anatomy.

 That way, it will stick more, and you’ll be able to reproduce the knowledge even during examinations!